eggsyntax/datawalk/README.md

 agnostic solution (PRs welcome!).

 But now that I've created the semi-interactive version as an interim solution, it turns out it has some real advantages.
-Some people may actually prefer it, since it keeps you in an ordinary REPL at all times.
+I've come to actually prefer it, since it keeps me in an ordinary REPL at all times.
 Its only downside is that you have to type a few more characters.

 ```